-My debut novel, Randall, or The Painted Grape, is published by Galley Beggar Press of Norwich in June 2014, in the Netherlands, by Uitgeverij Podium, and in France from Buchet/Chastel.
+My debut novel, Randall, or The Painted Grape, was published by Galley Beggar Press of Norwich in June 2014, in the Netherlands, by Uitgeverij Podium, and in France from Buchet/Chastel.
+It was longlisted for the Desmond Elliott Prize.
 You can read more about the novel, including reviews, here.

 I am represented by Andrew Gordon at David Higham Associates.
 I write on books for The Guardian and the Times Literary Supplement, as well as many other outlets in the past.
 The journalism page on this blog has links to some of this material.

-I am a lecturer in Creative and Professional Writing at St Mary’s, Twickenham, and a tutor in the School of Literature, Drama and Creative Writing at the University of East Anglia, where I did the MA in Creative Writing, receiving the Malcolm Bradbury Bursary, and then a PhD in Creative and Critical Writing, which comprised Randall, or The Painted Grape, and a critical essay, Beyond Ekphrasis: The Role and Function of Artworks in the Novels of Don DeLillo.
+I am a senior lecturer in Creative Writing at City, University of London, where I am programme director for the MA/MFA in Creative Writing.
+Previously I lectured at St Mary’s, Twickenham, and at the University of East Anglia, where I did the MA in Creative Writing, receiving the Malcolm Bradbury Bursary, and then a PhD in Creative and Critical Writing, which comprised Randall, or The Painted Grape, and a critical essay, Beyond Ekphrasis: The Role and Function of Artworks in the Novels of Don DeLillo.

-I have taught various undergraduate modules on Creative Writing and The Writing of Journalism, and have also taught on the Kingston Writing School’s Summer Programme in Athens, and the National Academy of Writing’s Summer School in Cambridge.
+I have also taught on the Kingston Writing School’s Summer Programme in Athens, and the National Academy of Writing’s Summer School in Cambridge.
 I have run a Creative Writing workshop at the last three LSE Literature Festivals, appeared on BBC Radio 4’s Open Book, won a Literary Death Match, and continue to read from my fiction any chance I get.